ga4gh/ga4gh-schemas/doc/source/api/metadata.rst

 For data accessors, datasets are a simple way to scope exploration and analysis (e.g. are there any supporting examples in 1000genomes? what's the distribution of that result in the data from our project?).

-Issues (TODO)
-@@@@@@@@@@@@@

-- Metadata API is immature and under development.
-- `sampleId` is referenced in metadata, reads, and variants records of the schema, however there is no `Sample` object defined in metadata.
-- There has been DWG discussion about proposing a new role for the `Dataset` object.
-- Lifecycle and version management of metadata objects is not clearly defined.
-This includes the use of timestamps.
-- `Experiment` object is currently copied into the `ReadGroup` object.
-  Given metadata becomes a chain of objects associated with the data, copying records seems less that ideal.